Get Hardware Hash for Windows Autopilot

 SCCM Report | Windows AutoPilot Device Information

-Follow the below steps to collect hardware hash using CMPivot utility.
+Follow the steps below to collect the hardware hash using the CMPivot utility.

 • Launch Configuration Manager Admin Console